 With at least 6 billion people living urban by 2050, regardless of VR, the global economy will have its due.
 Hopefully, there will always be reasons for people to stay in cities.
 I don’t think the VR itself will make them come or go.
 I do believe, at least on a snowy day, it will make them happier.

 Algorithms, that’s what.
 Google made it fashionable to boost the bottom line with them.
 Now, they’re little more than a way to save on labor.
-Tim O’Reilly describes this turning narrative in tech as “a very dangerous time.”
+Tim O’Reilly describes this turn of tech to the dark side as “a very dangerous time.”

 How can algorithms give us more creative control over our work schedules?
 Or make it easier to collaborate remotely?
 How can they build trust and transparency, or fit 80 hours of work into 40?
 The world is smaller, our brains are bigger.
 It’s time we made an algorithm for working smarter.